Affirm Holdings Inc. (AFRM) Shares Up Despite Recent Market Volatility

-Affirm Holdings Inc. (NASDAQ: AFRM)’s stock price has increased by 5.41 compared to its previous closing price of 12.93.
-Nevertheless, the company has seen a 4.28% surge in its stock price over the last five trading sessions.
+Affirm Holdings Inc. (NASDAQ: AFRM)’s stock price has increased by 1.17 compared to its previous closing price of 12.00.
+Nevertheless, the company has seen a loss of -3.73% in its stock price over the last five trading days.
 Barron’s reported on 02/08/23 that Affirm Slashes 19% of Jobs After Earnings Miss

 Is It Worth Investing in Affirm Holdings Inc. (NASDAQ: AFRM) Right Now?